Imperial Trans-Antarctic Expedition

 The Imperial Trans-Antarctic Expedition of 1914–1917 is considered to be the last major expedition of the Heroic Age of Antarctic Exploration.
 Conceived by Sir Ernest Shackleton, the expedition was an attempt to make the first land crossing of the Antarctic continent.
 After Roald Amundsen's South Pole expedition in 1911, this crossing remained, in Shackleton's words, the "one great main object of Antarctic journeyings".
-Shackleton's expedition failed to accomplish this objective, but became recognized instead as an epic feat of endurance.
+Shackleton's expedition failed to accomplish this objective but became recognised instead as an epic feat of endurance.